Using negative controls to identify causal effects with invalid instrumental variables: Additional information

-In either case, we have a closed form representation of $\psi^*$ as a functional of the observed data distribution, Since $\psi^*$ is a pathwise differentiable parameter, we can then obtain nonparametric inference on $\psi$, by obtaining the efficient influence function under a nonparametric model.
-The following results may be of independent interest with respect to the literature of nonparametric inference in the IV model \citep{wang2018bounded}. \begin{theorem} (Part a) In the nonparametric model defined by Assumptions \ref{consist}-\ref{pem}, the efficient influence function is equal to:
+We therefore have a closed form representation of $\psi^*$ as a functional of the observed data distribution, Since $\psi^*$ is a pathwise differentiable parameter, we can then obtain nonparametric inference on $\psi$, by obtaining the efficient influence function under a nonparametric model.
+The following results may be of independent interest with respect to the literature of nonparametric inference in the IV model \citep{wang2018bounded}.